JuliaConstraints/JuliaConstraints.github.io/docs/src/cp/intro.md

-# Getting Started
+# Welcome to Julia Constraints

-A soon to be starting guide to Constraint Programming in Julia.
+An introductory post/chapter that provides an overview of the JuliaConstraint organization, its mission, and what readers can expect to learn from the content.
+Highlight the importance of Constraint Programming (CP) and optimization in solving real-world problems.